iceddev/iceddev.github.io/markdown/2014-12-05-remotebots-cutting-the-cord-with-remote-io.md

 ## Enter Remote-IO

-Since we can treat serial ports, virtual or physical, are just a means of getting bytes back and forth to a device, we can use that as a base of a new johnny-five IO plugin to let us connect any robot to any program.
+Since we can treat serial ports (virtual or physical) as just a means of getting bytes back and forth to a device, we can use that as a base of a new johnny-five IO plugin to let us connect any robot to any program.

 I've put together an IO class I'm calling [remote-io](https://github.com/monteslu/remote-io).
 With this we can simply wrap any other IO instance and connect it to any virtual serial port.